-In the immediacy, it would be logical to consider three core steps to maximise economy and impact.
+In the immediacy, it would be logical to consider three core steps to maximize economy and impact.

 Ultimately, by being strategic in assigning security priorities to both the what and the where, considering any hidden costs involved (i.e., professional services expenses relating to deployment, which can add significant sums, and ongoing day to day operational costs), airlines can spend fewer dollars whilst still addressing the most critical aspects of their business security.

 Will we see future breaches, yes, but with this approach the damage can be contained so airlines will live to fly another day.

 For more information on how Illumio is helping one airline, Cathay Pacific, protect its crown jewels during this time, check out this case study.